jrl-umi3218/libmocap/README.md

 libmocap also includes an *optional* ROS viewer relying on ROS and ncurses.
 It can be disabled by setting `ENABLE_ROS_VIEWER` to false.
+When the viewer is running, it streams MarkerArray messages which can then be displayed in rviz.

 Supported Formats: